mauserrifle/simresults/README.md

 `lib/Data/Reader/Race07.php`

-* Also works for the following games: GTR, GTR2, GT Legends, F1 challenge 99-02
+* Also works for the following games: RACE, GTR, GTR2, GT Legends, BMW M3 Challenge, F1 challenge 99-02 and all expansions of these games
 * Checks and fixes log variations like non-zero based laps and missing lap data

 ## Requirements